 What better place to spend Easter than in Rome, or even the Vatican itself!
 If you’re planning on spending your Easter holiday in the Eternal City, you’re in for a real treat.
+There are many things to discover during your trip to Rome.
 There are literally tons of special events scheduled throughout the city in celebration of Easter and Holy Week, many of which allow visitors a chance to see Pope Francis himself!

 Not only is this a great time to see the Catholic Church in full swing, but Rome’s historic and cultural landmarks stay open for tourists throughout most of the holiday hustle and bustle, so you don’t risk missing a thing.
 Basically, Easter-time travellers can take part in once-in-a-lifetime religious ceremonies while, on the same weekend, crossing unmissable attractions, like the Colosseum and Roman Forum, off their bucket lists!

 Ash Wednesday (March 6th this year) kicks off a 40-day fast, a period called “Lent” in which believers reflect intensely on Christ’s 40 days in the wilderness.
 This is essentially the starting point of the Easter holiday season.
 Pope Francis begins the day by addressing a Papal Audience in St. Peter’s Square in the morning.

 At 4:30 pm, he gives a prayer in the Basilica of San Anselmo before leading a procession through Rome to the Basilica of Santa Sabina.
 The procession is always accompanied by the singing of the Litany of Saints, as a request for the assistance of all the martyrs and saints for the challenging 40 days ahead.
 Finally, at 5 pm, the pope celebrates the Holy Mass, Blessing, and Imposition of the Ashes at the Basilica of Santa Sabina.